GunjanDhanuka/System_Software_Lab/Assignment 1 Q2/README-Ass2.txt

 quuubbbuy
 quuubbbuyk

+**PLEASE MAKE SURE THAT THE data.txt file contains more than one unique alphabets (as instructed by Pinaki Sir).

+**The output is based on random numbers so it will vary in different executions.
-**THE data.txt file can be changed to check for other test cases as well.
+**THE data.txt file can be changed to check for other test cases as well

 Gunjan Dhanuka